Flight Booking Tour Package

 Also Read - Best Tourist Places To Visit In Karnataka

 Hampi Festival, also known as Vijaya Utsav, dates back to the times of the Vijayanagara Kingdom.
-The main attractions of this main festival of Karnataka are dance, music, art performances, jumbo safari, outdoor adventure sports, cultural shows, exhibitions, and lots more.
+The main attractions of this main Karnataka festival are dance, music, art performances, jumbo safari, outdoor adventure sports, cultural shows, exhibitions, and lots more.

 Experience these ruins coming alive with music and celebrations during the Hampi Festival.
 Every year lakhs of tourists arrive to experience these spectacular cultural festivals that go back to the 14th century.